SeanDS/dump-lotus/README.md

 4. Run the Python parser.
   - You can use the example script, or create your own.

+Extra notes:
+  - Some files with special characters may not be downloaded correctly, as the Lotus Notes web interface does not correctly translate these URLs.
+You may, for some URLs, get a `Http Status Code: 400` message explaining `Http request contains a malformed escape sequence`, despite the attachment working in the full Lotus Notes client.
+In this case, it is suggested to manually download these files via the client if practical.
+Then, because of the behaviour of `wget`, you must also find any URLs that reference this URL and change from from absolute form back to relative (the `convert-links` flag is used, which is helpful for this application, except when files are not downloaded; then they are converted to absolute URLs)

 ## Lotus Notes quirks
 Some Lotus Notes quirks that must be kept in mind by the user:
   - Page numbers are not unique.
 Different documents can happily have the same page numbers.